goyox86/elpr-sources/dining-philosophers.md

 Este nombre `new()`, no es nada especial para Rust, pero es una convención para funciones que crean nuevas instancias de estructuras.
 Antes que hablemos del porque, echamos un vistazo a `main()` otra vez:

-This name, `new()`, isn’t anything special to Rust, but it is a convention for functions that create new instances of structs.
-Before we talk about why, let’s look at `main()` again:

 ```rust
 # struct Philosopher {